sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 Similarly to registration events, the Sensu backend can create and process a deregistration event when the Sensu agent process stops.
 You can use deregistration events to trigger a handler that updates external CMDBs or performs an action to update ephemeral infrastructures.
 To enable deregistration events, use the [`deregister` flag][13] and specify the event handler using the [`deregistration-handler` flag][13].
+You can specify a deregistration handler per agent using the [`deregistration-handler` agent flag][13] or by setting a default for all agents using the [`deregistration-handler` backend configuration flag][37].

 ### Clustering